kparc/kcc/README.md

  █
 ```

-There isn't much to write home about, but the startup banner packs a lot
+There isn't much to write home about, but startup banner actually packs a lot
 of useful information: